MadAppGang/action-creator-redux/README.md

 };
 ```

-Actions creators look pretty verbose, and you may have a lot of those in every file.
+Actions creators look pretty verbose, and you may have a lot of those in each file.
 Here's what we can do.

 ```javascript
 import actionCreator from 'action-creator-redux';